Efficient End-to-End Visual Document Understanding with Rationale Distillation

-We sample three student generated rationales for each input example, and use them as the low-quality rationales $\hat{r}$.
-Note that the training loss for \tasktwo is only applied to the answer prediction, and the \ourmethod student is not encouraged to replicate these noisy rationales, but to be able to recover from errors and correctly predict the final answer.
+We sample three student generated rationales for each input example and use them as the low-quality rationales $\hat{r}$.
+Since the training loss for \tasktwo is only applied to the answer prediction, the \ourmethod student is not encouraged to replicate these noisy rationales, but to be able to recover from potential errors and predict the gold answer.
 We note that other than the difference of a separate student model generating the rationale, this is akin to student-forcing or DAGGER style approaches to structured prediction~\cite{pmlr-v15-ross11a}.